AbdelrahmanTheAnalyst/Salary-Trends-For-Tech-Professionals-in-Egypt/README.md

 # Salary-Trends-For-Tech-Professionals-in-Egypt
 Salary Trends For Tech Professionals in Egypt
-📊 Key insights uncovered:
+# Salary Trends for Tech Professionals in Egypt

+Analyze and visualize current salary trends for tech roles in Egypt using real data.

+## Key Insights

- • Highest-paying roles: Senior ML, DevOps, and Data Engineers
+- Highest-paying roles include Senior Machine Learning Engineers, DevOps Engineers, and Data Engineers
- • Remote and hybrid jobs pay more than on-site roles
+- Remote and hybrid job roles offer higher salaries compared to on-site positions
- • Full-time employees earn significantly more than part-time
+- Full-time employees earn significantly more than part-time or contract workers
- • Multi-site and international companies offer higher salaries
+- Multi-site and international companies provide better compensation packages
- • Outliers and data quality checks ensure clean reporting 📌 Tools used:
- Power BI, DAX, Power Query.
-This project helped me strengthen my skills in:
- ✔️Data visualization
+- Data cleaning and outlier detection ensure reliable, accurate reporting

+## Tools & Technologies

+- Power BI for interactive dashboards and data visualization
+- DAX and Power Query for data transformation, cleaning, and calculation

+## Skills Developed

- ✔️ Interactive dashboards with slicers and filters
+- Creating insightful, interactive dashboards with slicers and filters
- ✔️ Data validation and cleaning logic
+- Applying data validation and cleaning logic to improve dataset quality
-🧠 Curious about tech salaries in Egypt?
- Or want a custom dashboard like this for your company?
- Let’s connect.
-I'm open to freelance work and data projects!
+- Presenting complex salary data in an accessible visual format

+## Interested?

+If you want to explore tech salary trends in Egypt or need a customized salary dashboard for your company, feel free to connect.
+Open to freelance data analysis and visualization projects.